-The Board of Directors is pleased to present the Fifteenth Annual Report on thebusiness and operations of your Company along with the Audited Statement of Accounts andthe Auditors' Report for the financial year (FY) ended March 31 2017 (Year underreview') highlights of which are given below:
+The Board of Directors are pleased to present the Nineteenth Annual Report on thebusiness and operations of your Company along with the Audited Statement of Accounts andthe Auditors' Report for the Financial Year (FY) ended March 312021 ('year underreview').
+The highlights of this Annual Report are given below:

 |Earnings per share || || || || |

 |i.
 Basic (Rs.) ||36.90 ||40.98 ||44.25 ||46.48 |

 |ii.
 Diluted (Rs.) ||36.90 ||40.98 ||44.25 ||46.48 |

 During the year 2020 the slump in economic activities due to the COVID-19 pandemiccreated one of the worst recessions in the global economy in almost a century.
 It led toan unprecedented disruption in economic activities in almost all countries and requiredlarge financial support from governments to arrest the decline in GDP.